vdcloudcraft/fail2ban-geo-exporter/README.md

 NOTE: This software assumes your fail2ban jail definitions are all in a single file.
 Multiple definites under `jail.d/` are currently not supported.

+## Disclaimer

+This exporter goes deliberately against best practices and ist not suitable for deployments at scale.
+It's intended to be used in a homelab alike setting and won't even provide any sane metric to alert on.
+This may change in the future, but it more than likely will not.

 ## Metrics

 This exporter provides a single time series named `fail2ban_banned_ip` for each IP in a fail2ban jail.